toiroff/TopTal-bot/README.md

-# TopTal
+# TopTal #bot
- Top Tal  saytning mukammal bot shakli
+Telegram bot form for international top tal site to be convenient for people